Nakuja project aims to build a liquid-fuel rocket to bring small satellites into the orbit.

 We are based in Jomo Kenyatta University of Agriculture and Technology (JKUAT) in Kenya.

-The internship application 2024 (January-April) is open.
+The internship application 2024 (May-August) is open.

-Click to open Google form.We are a university-based amateur rocketry group in Kenya.
+We are a university-based amateur rocketry group in Kenya.
 Our goal is to create a liquid-propellants rocket that can bring nanosatellites into the low earth orbit.
 The purpose of the project is to nurture the talent to drive the science and technology innovation in the continent.

 All our code and work proceedings are opensource and available on version control software, GitHub.
-Since the project is student centred, we strive to ensure all our work is low cost and we utilise all resources available in the school
+Since the project is student centred, we strive to ensure all our work is low cost and we utilise all resources available in the school.

 The Nakuja project works with the Kenya Space Agency (KSA), which promotes space development in Kenya.
 KSA supported us to visit Broglio Space Center in Malindi to study the ground station facility.
 KSA kindly allowed us to participate in the Kenya Space Expo and Conference in Nairobi in June 2022 to showcase our achievement.
 KSA also facilitated the launch of our N-2 and N-3 rockets.